Amphenicol

 Amphenicols are a class of antibiotics with a phenylpropanoid structure.
 They function by blocking the enzyme peptidyl transferase on the 50S ribosome subunit of bacteria.

 Examples of amphenicols include chloramphenicol, thiamphenicol, azidamfenicol, and florfenicol.
 The first-in-class compound was chloramphenicol, introduced in 1949.
-Chloramphenicol was initially discovered as a natural product and isolated from the soil bacteria Steptomyces venezuelae; however, all amphenicols are now made by chemical synthesis.
+Chloramphenicol was initially discovered as a natural product and isolated from the soil bacteria Streptomyces venezuelae; however, all amphenicols are now made by chemical synthesis.